igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-3/index.md

 methods prefixed with `given_`, `when_`, and `then_` parts, respectively.

-So, to solve this issue, I reworked all unit and integration tests again with an explicit `given-when-then` pattern, which is implemented using the following convention:
+So, to solve this issue, I reworked all unit and integration tests again with an explicit `given-when-then` pattern using the following convention:

 * All tests related to a particular method should be encapsulated in a nested class annotated with the JUnit 5 `@Nested` annotation.